kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ## Assembly Order

-Before starting need to look at the solder jumpers on the the board.
+Before starting need to look at the solder jumpers on the board.
 - JP6, JP7, JP8, JP10 on the board is Required be configured as appropriate for either
   50Hz (PAL) or 60Hz (NTSC) video.
 Just need to solder a bridge on Pins 1&2 or 2&3
 - Other solder jumpers on the board can be changed at any time and have